What Authors Know About “Go Set a Watchman” That You Don’t

 If you’ve ever seen DaVinci’s sketches of the Mona Lisa, they look nothing like what the masterpiece ended up as.
 Would anyone think those sketches were the real Mona Lisa?
 Of course not.
 They were drafts, first tries, a clearing of the mind on canvas, whatever you want to call it.
 Look at them.
 Study them, but don’t say they’re the Mona Lisa.

 The same applies to Watchman.
 It’s not a sequel, prequel or any other ‘quel.’
-It’s a standalone book that, if Lee had not written it, might now be amongst the other discarded drafts that all writers produce before they turn in their best work, the work that reflects their final thinking.
+It’s a standalone book that, if Lee had not written it, might now be amongst the other discarded drafts that all writers produce before they turn in their best work, the work that reflects their final and true thinking.